Sayre, Pennsylvania

 Sayre is a borough in Bradford County, Pennsylvania, United States.
 It is part of Northeastern Pennsylvania.
 It is the principal city in the Sayre, PA Micropolitan Statistical Area.
 It lies 18 mi southeast of Elmira, New York, and 30 mi southwest of Binghamton.
-It is currently the largest city in Bradford County.
-In the past, various iron products were made there.
-In 1900, 5,243 people lived there; in 1910, 6,426 people lived there, and in 1940, 7,569 persons made their homes in Sayre.
-The population was 5,403 at the 2020 census.
+It is currently the largest city in Bradford County.The population was 5,403 at the 2020 census.

 Sayre is part of the Penn-York Valley ("The Valley"), a group of four contiguous communities in New York and Pennsylvania: Waverly, New York; South Waverly, Pennsylvania; Sayre; Athens, Pennsylvania, and smaller surrounding communities with a combined population near 35,000.

 History

+In 1783, Prince Bryant's gristmill was founded within the Milltown section of what is now present-day Sayre.
+Prince Bryant's later became Shepards Mill in 1788 - the only mill between Binghamton, NY and Wilkes-Barre, PA.
+It served as a shipping point for oil, lumber and plaster by raft to settlements on the Susquehanna.
+Later, there were nine mills operating at Milltown.

+The area of present-day N. Keystone Avenue near the Sayre Borough / South Waverly Borough line was known by pioneers as the "Pine Plains."
+In 1790 Timothy Pickering met Red Jacket and his Senecas here.
+They were on the way to the peace council at Tioga Point - present day Athens, PA.

 In May 1870, a Waverly banker named Howard Elmer, along with Charles Anthony and James Fritcher, bought the Pine Plains area between Waverly and Athens.
 Elmer convinced Asa Packer to locate a new railroad repair facility on the Pine Plains for the expanding Lehigh Valley Railroad, which was making a push north to connect to the Erie Railroad at Waverly.
 Robert Heysham Sayre, president of the Pennsylvania and New York Railroad, helped cement the deal.
 The town was named in his honor.
 Sayre was incorporated on January 27, 1891.

-In 1904 when the locomotive shops were built at Sayre, the main shop building was believed to be the largest structure in the world under one roof, but held that title for only a brief time.
+In 1904, when the locomotive shops were built at Sayre, the main shop building was believed to be the largest structure in the world under one roof, but held that title for only a brief time.
 The railroad operated from 1870 until 1976, but maintenance facilities were shifted away before that.
-With the decline of industry, population has declined since 1940.
+With the decline of industry, the population has declined since 1940.